gaoyifan/backup-cards/README.md

 # Backup Cards

-A simple macOS-friendly GUI to back up files with `rsync`.
+A NiceGUI-based macOS-friendly interface for running `rsync` backups.

 - Select a source and target directory
 - Optionally exclude files by extension (case-insensitive)